NVISOsecurity/posh-dsc-windows-hardening/README.md

 ### OS Platforms

-The code in this repository has been tested on the following operating systems:
+The relevant baselines have been tested on the following operating systems:

 * Windows 10 Release 1909
-* Windows Server 2016 1607
+* Windows Server 2016 Release 1607
 * Windows Server 2019 Release 1809

 ## Disclaimer